 If you recently submitted your application, you may not have received your NYU ID email yet.
-Our office may take up to 10 days after submission of your application to process your materials and send this email.
+It can take our office 3-7 days after submission of your application to process your materials and send this email.
 Once you receive your NYU IDs, you can set up your account and submit the request.

 Tip #3: Submitting Materials

-It is OK to send supporting materials after the deadline as long as you submit by the application deadline.
+It is OK to send supporting materials (letters of recommendation, transcripts, etc.) after the deadline, as long as you submit your application via the CommonApp by the application deadline.

 We understand that, like NYU, many schools are on winter break and won’t send in documents until after they return.